TheExploration/Name-Spoofer/README.md

 # Name-Spoofer

-Changes the any string displayed on your screen visually.
+Change ANY string displayed on your screen visually.
 It does not atcually change any strings

 ## Commands